-WHAT'S COVERED

-In this lesson, you will learn how the language used in a text is influenced by the purpose and audience of the writing.
-You will continue to strengthen your communication skill by examining the role of language.
-Specifically, this lesson will cover:

-- 1. Connection between Language, Purpose, and Audience - 1a.
-Word Choice - 1b.
-Connotation and Denotation - 1c.
+₩HAT'S COVERED In this lesson, you will learn how the language used in a text is influenced by the purpose and audience of the writing.
+Specifically, this lesson will cover: 1.
+Connection Between Language, Purpose, and Audience 1a.
+Word Choice 1b.
+Connotation and Denotation 1c.
 Level of Formality and Sentence Structure

-Connection between Language, Purpose, and Audience
+1. Connection Between Language, Purpose, and Audience

 As you learned in previous lessons, you produce a piece of text for a reason.
-Writing always has a purpose or goal and an audience.
+Writing always has a purpose, or goal, and an audience.
 Those two factors will then strongly influence the kind of language you choose in your writing.

-You generally want to make language choices that help your audience to understand your text, as well as to help you meet your goal for that text.
+You generally want to make language choices that help your audience to understand your text as well as to help you meet your goal for that text.